Michael-Antczak/Startups-class/week 1/Ideas.md

 # Ideas
-### how to generate them and what to do with them later on
+### how to generate ideas and what to do with them later on

+# Before the class

+# Homework

+# Resources